rijaz/LinkNotes/README.md

 # LinkNotes
-Chrome extension to save URLs with added notes
+Chrome extension to save links with added notes.
+Built using JavaScript and uses Chrome's local storage to store values.